kellyhennigan/Enigma-MID-scripts/README.md

 ### Get stimulus onset times and make regressors
-From terminal, cd to your scripts directory and run:
+From terminal, cd to your scripts directory, enter desired subject IDs, and run:
 ```
 ./regs_mid.csh
 ```